VERITAS-Observatory/V2DL3/README.md

 The converter can be used to convert point-like and full-enclosure IRFs.
 The FITS output follows format as defined in [open gamma-ray astro data formats repository](https://github.com/open-gamma-ray-astro/gamma-astro-data-formats).

+The projects tries to share as many tools as possible between VEGAS and Eventdisplay, especially those used for writing the FITS files.

 Contact:
 	Ralph Bird (ralph.bird.1@gmail.com)
 	Tarek Hassan (tarek.hassan@desy.de)